motorcycle 101 guides

 • You cannot overtake another vehicle sharing the same lane

-Because motorcycles have better maneuverability compared to other motor vehicles, riders are entitled to certain rights for how they may act when on the road.
-Remember that you can attempt the following when riding your motorcycle so long as the conditions are safe:
+Because motorcycles have better maneuverability compared to other motor vehicles, riders are allowed to lane share.
+Remember that you can attempt the following when atop your motorcycle so long as the conditions are safe:

 • You are allowed to make full use of the space within your current lane